• twitter-icon

 ITC Rules in Respect of Capital Goods for Purchasing under GST with Example

-Input Tax Credit will not be provided in the following conditions:
+Input Tax Credit will not be provided under the following conditions:

 • b) Capital Goods used specifically for exempting supplies